Ozath/dummy/README.md

 ## Using the application

 The application has three screen parts as seen below.
-The main display lists five columns (title, author, type, tags, courses) of all reading tip items in the database in a table view.
-Above this there are two comboboxes.
-The top combobox lists the different types of library items: books, blogs and podcasts.
-The user can select one and press the add button to proceed to add an item to his reading tips.
+The main display, see figure 1, lists five columns (title, author, type, tags, courses) of all reading tip items in the database in a table view.
+The sixth column contains a **"show"** button that gives further detailed information of the item in that row, as seen in figure 2.
+Above the table view there are two comboboxes.
+The top combobox lists the different types of library items (books, blogs and podcasts) available with an **"Add"** button on its right.
+The user can select an item type and press the **"Add"** button, see figure 3, to proceed to a textfield form where they can add items to their reading tips.
+The lower combobox enables the user to select a column (title, author, type) and search the table view for items with a keyword that is entered into the textfield.

 <p align="center">
   <img width="600" src="https://github.com/Ozath/dummy/blob/main/img/1.PNG" alt="Bookcase">